 Mr. Altabef has served as Chair of the Board of Directors since 2018 and as Chief Executive Officer since 2015.
-He also served as President of the Company from 2015 to March 2020 and from December 2021 to May 2022.
+He also served as President of the company from 2015 to March 2020 and from December 2021 to May 2022.
 Prior to joining Unisys in 2015, Mr. Altabef was the President and Chief Executive Officer, and a member of the board of directors, of MICROS Systems, Inc. from 2013 through 2014, when MICROS Systems, Inc. was acquired by Oracle Corporation.
 He previously served as President and Chief Executive Officer, and a member of the board of directors, of Perot Systems Corporation from 2004 until 2009, when Perot Systems was acquired by Dell, Inc. Thereafter, Mr. Altabef served as President of Dell Services (a unit of Dell Inc.) until his departure in 2011.
 Mr. Altabef is a member of the boards of directors of NiSource Inc. and Petrus Trust Company, L.T.A., and the advisory board of Merit Energy Company, LLC.
-He is also a member of the President's National Security Telecommunications Advisory Committee, where he served as co-chair of its Cybersecurity Moonshot subcommittee, and a trustee of the Committee for Economic Development (CED) of The Conference Board, where he serves as co-chair of the CED's Technology and Innovation Committee.
+He is also a member of the President's National Security Telecommunications Advisory Committee (NSTAC) and a trustee of the Committee for Economic Development (CED) of The Conference Board.
 He previously served as Senior Advisor to 2M Companies, Inc. in 2012, and served as a director of Belo Corporation from 2011 through 2013.
 Mr. Altabef has been an executive officer since 2015.
+Mr. Altabef will cease serving as the company's Chief Executive Officer on March 31, 2025 and will remain Chair of the Board of Directors, effective April 1, 2025.

 Mr. Thomson has been President and Chief Operating Officer since May 2022.
 Prior to this role, Mr. Thomson served at Unisys as Chief Financial Officer since 2019 and as Executive Vice President since 2021 after having served as Senior Vice President since 2019.
 Mr. Thomson served as Vice President and Corporate Controller from 2015 to 2019.
 Mr. Thomson served as Controller of Towers Watson & Co. from 2010 until 2015, and he previously held the same position at Towers Perrin from 2007 until the consummation of that firm's merger with Watson Wyatt in 2010.
 He also served as principal accounting officer of Towers Watson from 2012 until 2015.
 Prior to that, Mr. Thomson worked for Towers Perrin as Director of Financial Systems from 2001 to 2004 and then Assistant Controller from 2004 to 2007.
 Prior to joining Towers Perrin, Mr. Thomson was with RCN Corporation, where he served as Director of Financial Reporting & Financial Systems from 1997 to 2001.
 Mr. Thomson has been an executive officer since 2015.
+Effective April 1, 2025, Mr. Thomson will serve as Chief Executive Officer and President and a member of the Board of Directors.

 Ms. McCann has been Executive Vice President and Chief Financial Officer since May 2022.
-Prior to joining Unisys, Ms. McCann was at Dun & Bradstreet, Inc., a global provider of business decisioning data and analytics, from 2009 until April 2022, where she held roles of increasing responsibility, including as Treasury Director, Assistant Treasurer, and most recently as Treasurer and Senior Vice President, Investor Relations and Corporate Financial Planning and Analysis.
+Prior to joining Unisys, Ms. McCann was at Dun & Bradstreet, Inc., a global provider of business decisioning data and analytics, from 2009 until April 2022, where she held roles of increasing responsibility, including as Treasury Director, Assistant Treasurer, and Treasurer and Senior Vice President, Investor Relations and Corporate Financial Planning and Analysis.
 Prior to Dun & Bradstreet, Ms. McCann held leadership roles at Cegedim, a technology and services company, and AT&T, Inc., an American multinational telecommunications and technology holding company.
+She has been a member of the board of directors and the audit committee of VeriSign, Inc. (NASDAQ: VRSN) since October 2024.
 Ms. McCann has been an executive officer since May 2022.